How Do I Stop Drinking Alcohol?

 Visit Drinker's Checkup.

-What happens when you try to stop drinking?
+What happens when I try to stop drinking?

 When you quit drinking, it can be uncomfortable – particularly if you have abused alcohol for some time.
 If you believe that you have an addiction to alcohol, it is important to talk to your doctor about whether you need to withdraw from alcohol under medical supervision.